yurcichj/yurcichj/README.md

 Hello, my name is Jude Yurcich.
+I am a master's student at Pace University studying economic analyis and data science.
 Nice to meet you and thank you for viewing my Github!

 - 🔭 I’m currently working on econometric projects for my classes.
 - 🌱 I’m currently learning master's level econometrics and programming, as well as AI.